LightningPeach/lnd-rust/README.md

-# rust-lnd
+# lnd-rust

-The rust-lnd is the rust binding to the Lightning Network Daemon.
+The lnd-rust is the rust binding to the Lightning Network Daemon.

 ## Requirements